scheinerman/DrawingObjects.jl/README.md

 # SimpleDrawingObjects

+This is a companion module to [SimpleDrawing](https://github.com/scheinerman/SimpleDrawing.jl).
-The purpose of this module is to simplify the drawing of simple shapes.
+Its purpose is to simplify the drawing of basic shapes.

 ## Overview

 This module defines some basic shapes (such as `Circle`) that can be endowed with attributes (such as line thickness and color).
-The underlying visualization of these objects is provided by [Plots](https://docs.juliaplots.org/stable/) with some intermediate assistance from [SimpleDrawing](https://github.com/scheinerman/SimpleDrawing.jl).
+The underlying visualization of these objects is provided by [Plots](https://docs.juliaplots.org/stable/).

 The general workflow is to (1) create a shape, (2) specify attributes for that shape, and (3) visualize it using the `draw` function.